Sanskarkasoudhan/Unified_Data_Assistant/README.md

 # Unified Data Assistant

 📊 **Unified Data Assistant** is a comprehensive tool designed to process, analyze, and query data from multiple sources, including CSV files, Excel files, and PDFs.
-It leverages advanced technologies like **Retrieval-Augmented Generation (RAG), Chroma, and FAISS** to provide intelligent insights and seamless querying across interrelated datasets.
+It leverages advanced technologies like *Retrieval-Augmented Generation (RAG)*, *Chroma*, *FAISS*, *SQLite*, and *LangChain SQL Agent* to provide intelligent insights and seamless querying across interrelated datasets.

 ## Features